5 Last-Minute Thanksgiving Marketing Ideas to Boost Your Sales

 1. Using a countdown timer to build up anticipation for your Thanksgiving sale

-Creating a countdown timer on your social media (Instagram has dedicated timers for this purpose) as well as on your website (Pop-ups and banners do a good job) will make your customer wait for the day that your products/services go on sale and would be hustling and bustling to grab the offer before it expires.
+Creating a countdown timer on your social media (Instagram has dedicated timers for this purpose) as well as on your website (Pop-ups and banners do a good job) will make your customer wait for the day that your products/ services go on sale and would be hustling and bustling to grab the offer before it expires.

 It’s a powerful concept provided you apply it properly.

-2. Creating engaging content on your website/social media
+2. Creating engaging content on your website/ social media

 Let us explain this with an example of social media,

 You can create polls on Instagram and promote them amongst your followers.
 The polls could range anywhere from what they are doing for Thanksgiving to what products look best.
-The list of questions to ask as well as potential Thanksgiving promotion ideas is limited just by your creativity.
+The list of questions to ask as well as potential Thanksgiving promotion ideas are limited just by your creativity.

 Are you a salon or spa owner looking for Thanksgiving marketing strategies?
 We’ve got you covered there as well.
 Check it out here.